dmrq70/forth-mecrisp/suf072/README.md

 In particular, `eraseflash` will keep the USB driver/console in, but `$5000 eraseflashfrom` erases the USB driver and goes bat to a clean Mecrisp (USART console only).
 The USB driver takes up 6kB of flash.
-Note that the clean Mecrisp runs the prompt on a particular USART (that was determined when Mecrisp Stellaris was compiled).
+Note that a clean Mecrisp runs the prompt on a particular USART (that was determined when Mecrisp Stellaris was compiled).
 My images run with TX/RX on PA9/PA10, USART1, 115200 baud.